Best water filters for hard water: buyers guide

 Pair with a shower filter and you'll find noticeable improvements for your hair, skin and shower screen too.

-Author bio: Lucinda is the founder of Hard Water Home, a UK-based blog helping households in hard water areas understand the challenges and solutions more easily — and make smarter choices for their health and home.
-Based in Poole, she also runs an award-winning plumbing company, giving her unique insight into how water quality affects our homes.
-Away from the desk, she’s happiest at the beach with her family and a good cup of coffee (minus the floaty bits!).
+Author bio: Lucinda is the founder of Hard Water Home, a UK-based consumer site helping households in hard water areas understand the challenges and solutions more easily — and make smarter choices for their homes.
+Based in Poole, she also co-runs an award-winning plumbing company, giving her first-hand insight into how water quality affects everything from appliances to skin and hair.
+When she’s not writing, she’s happiest at the beach with her family and a good cup of coffee (minus the floaty bits!).
 More about us ➡